SEGaither/cosyn-governance/README.md

-* **You are doing governance research, audits, or policy work** → Read **`CoSyn_Governance_Constitution_v8.4.1_Full.md`** (the constitution is the artifact that should be cited in papers and governance docs).
+* **You are doing governance research, audits, or policy work** → Read **`CoSyn_Governance_Constitution_v8.4.1_Full.md`** (the constitution is the artifact that should be cited in papers and governance docs, and can serve as a common reference across tools or organizations).

 * **You are a developer wiring CoSyn into a project or framework** → Start with **`v9-modular/GOVERNANCE.md`**